Danish official calls AstraZeneca 'ethical' option for some nations

 “And in different countries, right now, around the globe, the only ethical, correct decision is to use the AstraZeneca vaccine.”

-British and European drug regulators added warnings to AstraZeneca's (AZN.L) vaccine over the extremely rare clots combined with low blood platelet counts, while U.S. officials followed suit with Johnson & Johnson's (JNJ.N) vaccine after similar events. read more
+British and European drug regulators added warnings to AstraZeneca’s vaccine over the extremely rare clots combined with low blood platelet counts, while U.S. officials followed suit with Johnson & Johnson’s vaccine after similar events.

 But regulators also reiterated that the vaccines’ benefits in preventing COVID-19 outweigh risks of clotting.